text-gen/text-gen.com/_notes/Generate And Insert Template.md

 ---

 > [!note] Generate And Insert Template
-> Use template and run the prompt and insert the result in the active document.
+> Use a template, run the prompt, and insert the result in the active document.
-> **Default HotKey**:  `Ctrl + Q`.
+> **Default Hotkey**:  `Ctrl + Q`.

 > [!warning] MAC users
-> You need to choose another Hotkey.
-I'm open for your suggestions [here](https://github.com/nhaouari/obsidian-textgenerator-plugin/issues/23).
+> It would be best if you chose another hotkey.
+I'm open to your suggestions [here](https://github.com/nhaouari/obsidian-textgenerator-plugin/issues/23).
+>